That Night: Plot

-In 1961 Long Island, Alice Bloom is a ten-year-old girl who is trying to understand how love works.
-She is infatuated with the girl across the street, 17-year-old Sheryl O' Connor.
-She often looks at her from her bedroom window.
+In 1961 Long Island, 10-year-old Alice Bloom is infatuated with 17-year-old Sheryl O'Connor, who lives across the street.
+She often watches her from her bedroom window.

 Alice starts to copy every detail about Sheryl, including her perfume and even the record she listens to.
-She admires the affection that Sheryl's father gives her, as she doesn't receive the same from her own father.
-She then tells her mother about how amazing Sheryl is but Alice's mother pays little attention.
+She admires the affection Sheryl's father gives her, as hers does not show her any.

-One day she goes bowling with some of her friends and is ridiculed by them.
-Reeling from comments made to her, she immediately becomes excited when Sheryl walks into the bowling alley along with a group of guys trying to win her affection.
-Sheryl, seemingly innocent and moral, rejects their advances.
-Sheryl meets the counter boy Rick, and they are instantly attracted to one another.
-As Alice continues to bowl with her friends, she constantly watches Sheryl's every move.
-Her friends doubt she even knows Sheryl.
-Rick pages Sheryl to come back to the desk, and a police officer tells her that her father just died.
+One day, when Alice goes bowling with friends, they ridicule her.
+Reeling from their comments, she becomes excited when Sheryl walks into the alley with a group of guys trying to win her affection.
+Seemingly innocent and moral, she rejects their advances.
+Sheryl meets the counter boy Rick, and they become attracted to each other.

+While bowling with her friends, Alice watches Sheryl's every move.
+Her friends doubt that she even knows her.
+Rick pages Sheryl to come back to the desk, and a police officer tells her that her father died.

-During the funeral, Sheryl is obviously upset.
-Afterwards she returns her bowling shoes to the bowling alley.
-Rick tells her they are closed, and she starts crying over her father.
-After some conversation, Rick walks Sheryl home, and this leads to their first kiss which is seen by Alice.
-The next day Rick comes back with his gang, and they take Sheryl to the beach, where they have oysters and tequila and Sheryl pours her heart out over her father's death.
+During the funeral, Sheryl is upset.
+That evening, returning her bowling shoes to the alley, she starts crying over her father.
+As they talk, Rick walks Sheryl home, and they have their first kiss, which Alice witnesses.
+The next day Rick comes back with his gang, and they take Sheryl to the beach, where they have oysters and tequila and she pours her heart out over her father's death.
 They spend the whole day and night together.

-All is not well, however.
-Sheryl's mother disapproves of the relationship between her and Rick.
-Eventually, she bars her from seeing him, and the neighborhood begins to gossip.
+However, Sheryl's mother disapproves of their relationship.
+Eventually, she bars her from seeing Rick, and the neighborhood begins to gossip.
 Sheryl refuses to listen to her mother.

-Sheryl babysits Alice and a friendship begins with Sheryl imparting wisdom about boys.
-Alice offers help to Sheryl to sneak out and see Rick.
+Babysitting Alice, a friendship begins with Sheryl imparting wisdom about boys.
+Alice offers to help her sneak out to see Rick.
 The three of them spend much of the night together which includes bringing Alice to seedy places like dive bars and under the boardwalk.
-She also makes a record in a booth detailing everything that happened that night.
+She also makes a record in a booth detailing everything that happens that night.